anushkasdev/Weatherly/README.md

 npm start

-Weatherly will now be running on http://localhost:5173 . 🎉
+Weatherly will now be running on http://localhost:5173 🎉

-## 🎥 Demo

-<video src="demo/weatherly-demo.mp4" controls autoplay loop muted width="600">Play</video>

 🤝 Contributing